svenpetersen1965/C64_PSU_Z66/README.md

 <img src="https://github.com/svenpetersen1965/C64_PSU_Z66/blob/main/Rev.%201/pictures/1052_-_in_case.JPG" width="300" alt="C64 PSU Z66">

-Learn more abaout cable making: Please visit my <a href="http://tech.guitarsite.de/cable_making.html">website</a>.
+Learn more about cable making: Please visit my <a href="http://tech.guitarsite.de/cable_making.html">website</a>.

-The BOM value of the PSU is 42.15€ (per February 2022).
+The BOM value of the PSU is 42.16€ (as of February 2022).